eVisa

 Steps to set-up an eVisa:

-What to do with the BRP card after I access eVisa?
+What to do with the BRP card after setting up eVisa?

 You can continue to use your BRP to prove your immigration status until it expires.
 Keep your expired BRP card safe with you as a personal record.
 You may need your BRP for future applications to stay in the UK.

 You may find it hard to set-up e-Visa access on your own.
 This could be due to your age, disability, mental health condition, homelessness, English language skills, or other vulnerabilities such as being a victim of domestic abuse or human trafficking.
-You can find a list of organisations who can support you with eVisa.
+The Home Office has funded organisations across the UK to help you set-up your eVisa.

 eVisa issues